What is contempt in relationships and how do you fix it?

 3.1 Look for positives

-The biggest secret of life is focusing on the positives.
+The biggest secret of an happy life is focusing on the positives.

 Contempt grows its ugly roots in an environment where we see our partners in a constant negative light.
 But it’s rarely the case that our partner is as negative as we sometimes imagine.